Table of Contents

 - Expressiveness – Unlike older languages which can be counter-intuitive and hard to follow, Swift offers clear, predictable syntax which is fun and easy to use.

-GoGo, which is a programming language created by Google in 2009 as an alternative to C and C++, is arguably the best coding language to learn in 2018.
+GoGo, which is a programming language created by Google in 2009 as an alternative to C and C++, is arguably the best coding language to learn in 2019.
 Also known as GoLang, it has earned its spot on our list of the top programming languages due to its extreme versatility.
 Designed to be simpler, safer, and easier to write, Go has taken the programming world by storm since it was released.
 It is relatively easy for beginners to learn – a rarity among statically typed languages – and offers very understandable code syntax.
-As a modern language, Go offers some benefits that make it appear quite favourable compared to older languages like Java and Python.
+As a modern language, Go offers some benefits that make it appear quite favorable compared to older languages like Java and Python.
 These include:

 - Its speed.
 As far as speed is concerned, Go is comparable to the C languages.
 This makes it very useful for things like website development.

 - Its ease of use.
 However, unlike the C languages, Go is very easy to use.
 Its code it logical, and it is easy to picture what a block of code will do before you run it.